Barnsdall Main Street Well Site: Description

 The pumping unit that is now on site is not the original "flathead" model, which was replaced sometime after 1962.
 The more modern unit is skid mounted whose prime mover (an electric motor), gears, wellhead connections and rods appear in good condition, though the unit no longer operates.
 The unit is surrounded by a 4 feet high chain-link fence, blocking access to the pump area.

-The NRHP application states that the fact that the pump and fence are not original (and therefore not contributing resources) do not compromise the site's integrity.
+The NRHP application states that the fact that the pump and fence are not original (and therefore not contributing resources) does not compromise the site's integrity.
 The explanation is that the original casing head is still in place and that it marks the exact location of the well.
-Moreover, the location and setting have not changed appreciably since the period of significance.
+Additionally, the location and setting have not changed appreciably since the period of significance.

 Indian Territory Illuminating Oil Company

-Indian Territory Illuminating Oil Company (“ITIO”) may be said to date back to 1895 when Edwin B. Foster signed a massive 1.5 million acre lease covering the whole Osage Nation reservation (present-day Osage County, Oklahoma).
+Indian Territory Illuminating Oil Company (“ITIO”) may be said to date back to 1895 when Edwin B. Foster signed a 1.5 million acre lease covering the entire Osage Nation reservation (present-day Osage County, Oklahoma).
 The two companies which operated the lease lands were combined to form ITIO in 1901.
 Edwin’s successor, Henry V. Foster, divided the entire Osage lease into blocks three miles long east to west and one-half mile wide north to south, and subleased them to other companies on a bonus and royalty basis.
 He ultimately leased to seventy-five separate companies while retaining a number of leases for ITIO itself to develop.
-In 1903, Theodore N. Barnsdall bought 51 percent of stock in the company.
+In 1903, Theodore N. Barnsdall bought 51% of stock in the company.
 The company did well from this point, and obtained renewal of the Osage lease in 1906, albeit limited to 680,000 acres on the reservation’s east side.
 Barnsdall’s 51% was eventually sold to a subsidiary of Cities Service Company.
 The Osage lease was lost in 1916, but the company began operations in other areas of Oklahoma, such as the vicinity of Seminole.
 ITIO was responsible for the Oklahoma City Oil Field discovery well, brought in on December 4, 1928, and the company became a major player in that area.
 Cities Service Company acquired Foster’s and all remaining stock by 1940, and merged ITIO operations into other companies.